 The college also supports spiritual, ethical, moral and leadership development.
-To achieve these superordinate goals, the college promotes an atmosphere of academic freedom and employs a faculty committed to excellence and innovation in teaching, advising and scholarship.
 The faculty provides a rigorous curriculum for preparing graduates for professional or graduate studies and/or productive careers in traditional and emerging career fields.

-Wiley College is committed to shared governance and exemplary stewardship of its resources.
-The college employs innovative techniques and strategic planning in all its administrative processes, using cutting-edge technology in the delivery of services to its clientele.
+Wiley College employs innovative techniques and strategic planning in all its administrative processes, using cutting-edge technology in the delivery of services to its clientele.
 Acknowledging its covenant relationship with The United Methodist Church, the college affirms the ideal of social responsibility and seeks to contribute to the welfare and revitalization of its community.